Bioinformatics for Computational Biology — Appunti TiTilda

 Introduction

-Hello reader this is a short summary of our notes about the course “FAI”.
+Hello reader this is a short summary of our notes about the course “BCB”.
 If you find an error or you think that one point isn’t clear please tell me and I fix it (sorry for my bad english). -NP

 Chapter One: The cell